yousuf031991/seam-carving-meteor/README.md

 # seam-carving-meteor
-A seam carving implementation on Meteor for the benefit of anyone who wants to edit a photo quick
+A seam carving implementation on Meteor for anyone who wants to edit a photo quick